 Fixed carbon The part of the carbon that remains behind when coal is heated in a closed vessel until all of the volatile matter is driven off.

 Flat-lying Said of deposits and coal seams with a dip up to 5 degrees.

-Flight The metal strap or crossbar attached to the drag chain-and-flight conveyor.
-Float dust Fine coal-dust particles carried in suspension by air currents and eventually deposited in return entries.
+- Flight The metal strap or crossbar attached to the drag chain-and-flight conveyor. - Float dustFine coal-dust particles carried in suspension by air currents and eventually deposited in return entries.
 Dust consisting of particles of coal that can pass through a No. 200 sieve.

-Floor That part of any underground working upon which a person walks or upon which haulage equipment travels; simply the bottom or underlying surface of an underground excavation.
-Flue Gas Desulfurization Any of several forms of chemical/physical processes that remove sulfur compounds formed during coal combustion.
+FloorThat part of any underground working upon which a person walks or upon which haulage equipment travels; simply the bottom or underlying surface of an underground excavation.

+Flue Desulfurization Gas Any of several forms of chemical/physical processes that remove sulfur compounds formed during coal combustion.
 The devices, commonly called "scrubbers," combine the sulfur in gaseous emissions with another chemical medium to form inert "sludge" which must then be removed for disposal.

-Fluidized Bed Combustion A process with a high degree of ability to remove sulfur from coal during combustion.
+A process with a high degree of ability to remove sulfur from coal during combustion.
 Crushed coal and limestone are suspended in the bottom of a boiler by an upward stream of hot air.
 The coal is burned in this bubbling, liquid-like (or "fluidized") mixture.
 Rather than released as emissions, sulfur from combustion gases combines with the limestone to form a solid compound recovered with the ash.

-Fly ash The finely divided particles of ash suspended in gases resulting from the combustion of fuel.
-Electrostatic precipitators are used to remove fly ash from the gases prior to the release from a power plant's smokestack.
-Formation Any assemblage of rocks which have some character in common, whether of origin, age, or composition.
+- Fly ashThe finely divided particles of ash suspended in gases resulting from the combustion of fuel.
+Electrostatic precipitators are used to remove fly ash from the gases prior to the release from a power plant's smokestack. - Formation Any assemblage of rocks which have some character in common, whether of origin, age, or composition.
 Often, the word is loosely used to indicate anything that has been formed or brought into its present shape.

 Fossil fuel Any naturally occurring fuel of an organic nature, such as coal, crude oil and natural gas.
-Fracture A general term to include any kind of discontinuity in a body of rock if produced by mechanical failure, whether by shear stress or tensile stress.
-Fractures include faults, shears, joints, and planes of fracture cleavage.